kivy/kivy/doc/sources/contribute.rst

     #.
 Send a *Pull Request* with a description of what you changed via the button
        in the GitHub interface of your repository.
 (This is why we forked initially.
 Your repository is linked against ours.)

+    **Note:**
+        When you change parts of the code base that require compilation, you will have to recompile in order for your changes to take effect.
+The ``make build`` command will do that for you (see the Makefile if you want to execute the steps manually).
+If you need to clean your current directory from compiled files, execute ``make clean``.
+If you want to get rid of **all** files that are not under version control, run ``make distclean`` (**Caution:** If your changes are not under version control, this command will delete them!)

 Now we will receive your pull request.
 We will check whether your changes are clean and make sense (if you talked to us before doing all of this we will have